thisisrandy/catan-randomizer/README.md

   [shuffling function](src/components/Randomizer.tsx) should be readily modifiable to include such concepts, but they are not currently implemented.
   Note also that hexes are rotated 90˚ in Seafarers.
+- All code and docs are formatted using [Prettier](https://prettier.io/) with default options.
+Any PRs should be, too.

 ## Attribution